mabelvj/data-analyst-nanodegree/P3-wrangle-openstreetmap-data/Project_3_OpenStreetMap_SQL/README.md

 conn.close()
 ```

->These solutions should work, but **unfortunately**, it is not completely implemented the **compatibility between sqlite and latin characters**, so **accented letters are not recognized**.
+>**These solutions should work, but unfortunately, it is not completely implemented the compatibility between sqlite and latin characters and accented letters are not recognized.

->I have tried to find a workaround but it seems too excessively complicated when compared to the scope of this work.
+>I have tried to find a workaround but it seems too excessively complicated when compared to the scope of this work.**

 # 3. Data Overview
 ### File sizes: